prestonharberts/biblegateway-to-obsidian/Bible/Scripture/num6.md

 ###### 11
 <span class=verse-body>11</span>‘Then the priest will offer one for a purification offering and the other as a burnt offering, and make atonement for him, because of his transgression in regard to the corpse.
 So he must reconsecrate his head on that day.
 ###### 12
-<span class=verse-body>12</span>‘He must rededicate to the Lᴏʀᴅ the days of his separation and bring a male lamb in its first year as a reparation offering, but the former days will not be counted because his separation was defiled.
+<span class=verse-body>12</span>‘He must rededicate to the Lᴏʀᴅ the days of his separation and bring a male lamb in its first year as a reparation offering, but the former days will not be counted because his separation was defiled.’
-<div class=paragraph-break></div>

-‘## Fulfilling the Vows
+## Fulfilling the Vows
-<div class=paragraph-break></div>

 ###### 13
 <span class=verse-first>13</span>“‘Now this is the law of the Nazirite: When the days of his separation are fulfilled, he must be brought to the entrance of the tent of meeting,
 ###### 14